 Proton Beam Therapy

-The S. Lee Kling Proton Therapy Center at the Siteman Cancer Center is the only proton therapy center located in Missouri and the surrounding region.
+The S. Lee Kling Proton Therapy Center at the Siteman Cancer Center is the only proton therapy center located within a 240-mile radius of St. Louis.

-The center houses the world’s first compact proton beam accelerator, called the Mevion S250™ Proton Beam Therapy System.
-Radiation oncologists and physicists here helped evaluate the system and developed the patient protocols and quality standards for this advanced proton treatment technology.
+Radiation oncologists and physicists here helped evaluate the original system, the Mevion S250, and developed the patient protocols and quality standards for this advanced proton treatment technology.

 Proton beam therapy’s main advantage is that proton radiation specialists can control radiation beams by: